natesobol/Nates-Free-Tools/README.md

 # Monetize Hub Starter

 A starter website for hosting webapps with monetization in mind.
-It provides a home page, about page, navigation menu, and a robust login/account system backed by SQLite.
+It provides a home page, about page, navigation menu, and a login/account system backed by Supabase Auth and the provided public schema (profiles, apps, user_subscriptions, addresses, payment_methods).

 ## Static preview
 - View the static landing page on GitHub Pages: https://natesobol.github.io/Nates-Free-Tools/